-The Department of Government and Politics recruits highly qualified students, and admits only a limited number of the strongest applicants.
+The Department of Government and Politics recruits highly qualified students, and admits only a limited number of the strongest applicants for our PhD program.
 The Admissions Committee rarely grants provisional or conditional admission to the graduate program.
-Because the Department admits a very limited number of M.A. applicants, students whose ultimate objective is the Ph.D. should apply for direct admission to the program.
 Admission is granted only for the Fall semester.

 Application Deadline for Fall 2022 Admission: January 20, 2022*